 Lower Back Pain

-Lower back pain ranks among the most common health issues affecting Americans today, with the American Chiropractic Association reporting that one-half of all working Americans experience lower back pain symptoms every year–and, furthermore, spend at least $50 billion each year addressing and resolving their lower back pain condition.
+Lower back pain ranks among the most common health issues affecting Americans today, with the American Chiropractic Association reporting that one-half of all working Americans experience lower back pain symptoms every year.
+Out of these people suffering from lower back pain, at least $50 billion dollars is spent each year addressing and resolving their condition.
 Furthermore, 80 percent of the population will suffer a lower back problem at some point in their lives.

 Lower back pain qualifies as the single leading cause of disability in the world, according to the Global Burden of Disease 2010.
-And, says The Good Body.Com, low back pain is the number one type of chronic pain experienced in the nation today–with 27 percent of Americans reportedly suffering from this variety of bodily pain.
+Low back pain is the number one type of chronic pain experienced in the nation today–with 27 percent of Americans reportedly suffering from this variety of bodily pain.

-In addition to lower back pain, patients also complain of upper back pain, middle back pain, and lower back pain with sciatica nerve pain(leg pain as well as numbness).
-Common causes of lower back pain include arthritis, degenerative disc disease, or nerve and muscular afflictions.
-Seasoned orthopedic spine surgeon Dr. Payam Moazzaz will work with each individual lower back pain patient to determine the best course of treatment for their specific brand of lower back pain; whether it takes the form of pain medication, noninvasive treatments, pain management techniques, surgery, etc.
+In addition to lower back pain, patients also complain of upper, middle, and lower back discomfort with sciatica nerve pain(leg tenderness as well as numbness).
+Common causes of lower back discomfort include arthritis, degenerative disc disease, or nerve and muscular afflictions.
+Seasoned orthopedic spine surgeon Dr. Payam Moazzaz will work with each individual patient to determine the best course of treatment for their specific symptoms; whether it takes the form of medication, noninvasive treatments, pain management techniques, surgery, etc.

 Chronic Lower Back Pain

-Specific conditions conducive to chronic back pain include:
+Specific conditions conducive to chronic back pain include the following:

 Spinal stenosis is a lower back pain condition that involves the narrowing of the spinal column, which pressures the spinal cord and surrounding nerve roots, giving way to symptoms commonly associated with a neurological disorder.
 Spinal surgery is often recommended and necessary to remedy this disorder.
 Common causes of this lower back condition include age, spinal misalignment, poor posture, bone degeneration or arthritis.
 At New Era Spine, Dr. Payam Moazzaz can diagnose and treat this illness as he guides you to a successful resolution and full recovery.